orchestra-code/spyglasses-next/README.md

 - Runs at the edge for minimal performance impact
 - Only sends data for detected bot/AI traffic
 - Uses secure HTTPS for all API communication

+## Deployment

+For detailed deployment instructions and examples for various hosting platforms, see our [Deployment Guide](./DEPLOYMENT.md).

 ## Support